VIAME/VIAME/README.rst

 You can run this simple pipeline to ensure your system is configured properly::

   # via a bash shell
-  </path/to/kwiver/build>/bin/pipeline_runner -p </path/to/kwiver/source>/sprokit/pipelines/number_flow.pipe
+  </path/to/kwiver/build>/bin/pipeline_runner -p ../examples/pipelines/number_flow.pipe
   #
   # on windows, you will need to also be in the configuration folder
-  </path/to/kwiver/build>/bin/release/pipeline_runner -p </path/to/kwiver/source>/sprokit/pipelines/number_flow.pipe
+  </path/to/kwiver/build>/bin/release/pipeline_runner -p ..\..\examples\pipelines\number_flow.pipe

-This will generate a 'numbers.txt' file in the current directory (/bin or /bin/release).
+This will generate a 'numbers.txt' file in the </path/to/kwiver/build>/examples/pipelines/output directory.

 KWIVER Users
 ============